- Related Links

 In 1982, Taylor became one of the first Christian universities to offer a degree in Environmental Science.
 Today, Taylor’s Environmental Science, Public Health & Sustainable Development program strives to embody the mentality that science leads to stewardship and service.
-Our dedicated faculty lead our students to explore the ethical reasoning behind a faith-based pursuit of public health, environmental studies, and sustainability.
+Our dedicated faculty lead our students to explore the ethical reasoning behind a faith-based pursuit of public health, environmental science, and sustainability.

 If you are a person who enjoys God’s creation; has concern for both people and the environment; and likes field study, scientific investigation, analysis, and finding solutions to problems in the environment, the Environmental Science, Public Health & Sustainable Development program may be right for you.